jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade pip (lukeghg) prompt% python3 -m pip install --upgrade setuptools wheel

-You can now install *lukeghg* python package.
+You can now install *lukeghg* Python package.

 **Tips:** Python virtual environments are so omnipresent that it is customary to create all of them under one directory (*venv* for example).
 You can quit virtual environment with `deactivate`.